Uncollared Wolf Believed Responsible for Livestock Deaths Shot by CPW

 The third depredation — a dead ewe — was found on Aug.
 2 on an adjacent property owned by the same rancher.

-In their report, CPW said they believed a single, uncollared wolf was responsible for all three depredation events.
+In its report, the state wildlife agency said it believes a single, uncollared wolf was responsible for all three depredation events.

 Efforts to find the wolf were delayed because of the Elk Fire.